 THE CURSE OF QUANTITY

-To get things started, let me coin a possibly new term for a huge game - Pathfinder: Kingmaker is a real "blogbuster".
-I spent a total of 266 hours on it, during which all my writing stopped dead in its tracks.
-Now I'm finding it hard to get back into the groove.
-The content of all those hours spent included everything from having the time of my life, to experiencing the agony of restarting the game from scratch after roughly 40 hours, due to a bombardment of game-breaking bugs.
+Let me begin by coining a possibly new term for massive games: Pathfinder: Kingmaker is a true blogbuster.
+I spent a total of 266 hours with it — during which all my writing came to a complete standstill.
+Getting back into the groove afterward has been difficult.
+Those hours contained everything from some of the most enjoyable role-playing I’ve ever experienced to the agony of restarting the entire game after roughly forty hours due to an onslaught of game-breaking bugs.

-I've experienced a number of the games that inspired this one, and loved them all unequivocally.
-The Baldur's Gate saga, Icewind Dale, Planescape: Torment and Neverwinter Nights are classics I've returned to time and time again.
-Some of them rank among my favorites, as do the newer additions Pillars of Eternity and Pillars of Eternity II: Deadfire.
-Albeit a must play for fans of the genre, in my book Pathfinder: Kingmaker ranks at the bottom of the list.
+I’ve played many of the titles that inspired this one, and I love them all unreservedly: Baldur's Gate, Icewind Dale, Planescape: Torment, and Neverwinter Nights.
+I’ve returned to them time and again.
+Some rank among my all-time favorites, as do more recent successors like Pillars of Eternity and Pillars of Eternity II: Deadfire.
+While Pathfinder: Kingmaker is essential for fans of the genre, it nevertheless lands at the bottom of that list for me.

-Writing about it feels like summarizing all the seasons of a long-running, highly uneven TV show in a single review, through all its highs and lows.
+Writing about it feels like summarizing every season of a long-running, wildly uneven TV series in a single review — highs and lows alike.
 It was the best of times, it was the worst of times.
-Now let's hope I won't have to live through them again, and yet I probably will someday.
+Let’s hope I won’t have to relive them again.
+Though I probably will.

 THE WORLD OF GOLARION